chenkennt/openpublish/open_publish_design.md

 #### 3.6.4 Diff TOC Change

-*// Big topic, to be written later*
+*// Still pending on how TOC will be implemented at delivery service*

 ### 3.7 Integrate with Delivery Service

 Delivery service will provide REST API to push build output.
 When talking with delivery service, we will use path to uniquely identifies a file.
 As described in preview section, if path of a file changes, delivery service will treat it as a new file.

-Delivery serivce has a concept of repository, which maps to a GIT repository at build side.
-Under a repo, there can be multiple TOCs, which maps to TOCs under different centers in GIT repo.
+Delivery serivce has a concept of repository, which maps to docset at build side.

 Delivery service also has the concept of branch for a repo, which maps to the GIT branch at build side.